curityio/react-native-haapi-example/README.md

 ./start-idsvr.sh
 ```

-On iOS, also open the `ios` folder in Xcode and configure the same details under `Signing & Capabilities`.\
+On iOS, also open the `ios` folder in Xcode and configure the team ID and bundle ID under `Signing & Capabilities`.\
-For example, use the `Automatically manage signing` option for your Apple account.
+Also use a signing option such as `Automatically manage signing`.

 ## 7. Learn about the React Native HAAPI Module